Q: Why do I still have to apply to the COHP clinical program I want to enter if I have already been accepted at Ferris?

 Q: What are the common mistakes applicants make that might disqualify them from consideration?

 A: Good question!
 There are some common pitfalls you should avoid:

 o Failure to attach all required materials: The point of the packet is to process the applications efficiently.
 The reviewer(s) will not look up missing data.

-o Submission of the application packet prior to the designated application date (January 15, April 15 or September 15) for the program.
+o Submission of the application packet prior to the designated application date (January 15, or April 15) for the program.

-o Submission of the application packet after the designated application cycle close date (January 30, April 30 or September 30) for the program.
+Submission of the application packet after the designated application cycle close date (January 30,or April 30) for the program.
 Note: mailed packets must be postmarked by the application close date.

 Q: Is there an advantage if I submit application materials early?

 A: No. Applications will not be accepted prior to the application cycle initial date and will be rejected.

 Applications are not ranked according the order they are received.
 Remember that it is the semester of qualification that determines the order of admission.
 Applications will not be reviewed until after the application close date, so there is no need to rush to submit your packet prior to that date.

 Q: Will someone check my application form for completeness and notify me prior to the deadline if there are deficits?